marcussacana/LinBinEditor/README.md

 # LinBinEditor
-A tool to translate Super Danganronpa 2 lin files.
-Programmed with simple C#, but a little bit hard to understand.
+It uses simple C# language, but it can be a little bit tricky to understand
 #Good luck with your translation project!